CHECKING IN ON AMERICA™

 Instead of asking, “How do we help people rebuild connection?” we asked, “What treatment can be administered to remove the feeling of disconnection?”

-Americans were conditioned to rely on mobile apps, pills, digital mood trackers, and cognitive-behavioral frameworks as a means of sanding down the sharpest edges of mental health symptoms—without prompting anyone to explore or address the underlying cause of observed mental health problems.
+Americans were conditioned to rely on mobile apps, pills, digital mood trackers, and cognitive-behavioral frameworks as a means of sanding down the sharpest edges of mental health symptoms.

 CORRECTING THE DIAGNOSIS